Moniaesz/spotify-app/README.md

     $ SET
     ```

-4. Cd to albums-backend and run `npm start`.
+4. In backend-app directory run `npm start`.

-5. In spotify-app directory run `npm start` as well.
-NOTE: create-react-app runs by default on port 3000, but if You set it differently, You need to change it in albums-backend/server.js.
+5. In frontend-app directory run `npm start` as well.
+NOTE: create-react-app runs by default on port 3000, but if You set it differently, You need to change it in backend-app/server.js.

 6. Go to http://localhost:8888/login and login to Spotify to start.
 You should be redirected to localhost:3000 with inserted access token as url parameter.

-7. Acces token is valid for about an hour, after that You need to restart both servers.
+7. Acces token is valid for about an hour.
+If app stopps working navigate to http://localhost:8888/login to refresh your access token.

 #### Dependencies